Richard H. Kline

-Richard Howard Kline ASC (November 15, 1926 - August 7, 2018) was an American cinematographer, known for his collaborations with directors Richard Fleischer and Michael Winner.

-He was nominated twice for an Academy Award for Best Cinematography, for Camelot (1968) and King Kong (1976).
+Richard Howard Kline, ASC (November 15, 1926 - August 7, 2018) was an American cinematographer.
+He was a second-generation filmmaker, being the son of cinematographer Benjamin H. Kline and the nephew of ASC co-founder Phil Rosen and cinematographer Sol Halperin.
+He was twice Oscar nominated, for Camelot (1967) and King Kong (1976).

+Other notable films he shot included The Boston Strangler (1968), The Andromeda Strain (1971), The Mechanic (1972), Soylent Green (1973), Mandingo (1975), The Fury (1978), Star Trek: The Motion Picture (1979), Body Heat (1981), and Howard the Duck (1986).
+He often worked with directors Richard Fleischer and Michael Winner.

 Early life

 Kline was born in Los Angeles, California in 1926; his father was cinematographer Benjamin H. Kline, and his uncles were cinematographers Sol Halperin and Phil Rosen, the latter being a co-founder of the American Society of Cinematographers.

+After Kline graduated from high school in 1943 at the age of 16, his father got him a job as a slate boy working for Columbia Pictures the same year, and one of the films he worked on as a slate boy was Cover Girl.
+He originally had aspiration of being a lawyer.

+A year later, in 1944, Kline joined the U.S. Navy, serving from 1944 to 1946.
+He initially worked at the Naval Photographic Science Laboratory.
+By the time he had joined the Navy, he was already a first assistant cameraman.
+Kline was shipped out to the Pacific Theatre about the USS Los Angeles, where he would film battles out on the ocean.

+Kline left the Navy in 1946, and went to Paris in 1948 to study art history at the Sorbonne, after he could not find a job in Hollywood.

 Career

-After graduating from high school in 1943, Kline's father got him a job as a slate boy for Columbia Pictures, and one of the films he worked on as a slate boy was Cover Girl.
-Kline eventually became an first assistant cameraman for Columbia, and in 1944, he joined the United States Navy to fight in the Pacific Theatre of World War II.
-Kline continued practicing his photography in the Navy, filming battles out on the ocean.
-After being discharged in 1946, Kline worked on the film The Lady From Shanghai, but Columbia terminated his contract, prompting him to travel to Paris, France in 1948, where he attended the Sorbonne University.
-In 1951, after marrying and graduating from Sorbonne with a degree in Fine Art and Fine History, Kline returned to the United States, and went back to work at Columbia, working first as a camera assistant, and then a camera operator.
+After graduating from Sorbonne with a degree in Fine Art and Fine History, he married and returned to Hollywood, and returned to Columbia in 1951, working first as a camera assistant, and then a camera operator.

 With the help of Sol Halperin, Kline began working as a cinematographer in 1963, and in 1967, he became a member of the American Society of Cinematographers.
 Kline worked extensively with director Richard Fleischer, and was nominated for the Academy Award for Best Cinematography on two occasions.
 Much of his work was in the realm of genre cinema, and he collaborated with directors like Fleischer, Michael Winner, Robert Wise, and Brian De Palma.
 Kline also worked alongside other cinematographers such as Charles Lawton Jr., Burnett Guffey, James Wong Howe, and Philip H. Lathrop.

 He was nominated for an Academy Award for his work on Camelot in 1967, and for another Oscar for his work on King Kong in 1976, and was the recipient of the 20th annual ASC Lifetime Achievement Award in 2006.

 Death

-Kline died from natural causes on August 7, 2018, the 51st anniversary of when he joined the A.S.C.
-He was 91 years old.
+A lifelong resident of Los Angeles, Kline died from natural causes at his home in Brentwood, at the age of 91, on August 7, 2018, the 51st anniversary of when he joined the A.S.C.